-Take a poll of people experiencing infertility and my guess is, the majority of them will tell you that Mother’s Day one of the hardest days of the year.
+Take a poll of people experiencing pregnancy issues and my guess is, the majority of them will tell you that Mother’s Day infertility one of the hardest issues that they face each year.
 It feels like the world is celebrating motherhood and someone forgot to include you.
 The pain of another year gone by and still no baby!

 For others, drawing attention away from themselves, and towards their mother, grandmother, or other loved mother suits them more, where they can jump into celebrations by either hosting or attending gatherings.

-In the weeks leading up to Mother’s Day, look for support groups or webinars or think about traveling to Washington, D.C. for RESOLVE’s advocacy day to help the collective voices of the infertility community be heard (go to Resolve’s website for more information www.resolve.org).
+In the weeks leading up to Mother’s Day with infertility, look for support groups or webinars or think about traveling to Washington, D.C. for RESOLVE’s advocacy day to help the collective voices of the infertility community be heard.